git/git.github.io/rev_news/drafts/edition-76.md

   mechanism defines can actually be implemented using processes.
-Anyway he proposed an improved patch to fix the build by just removing the files implementing the mechanism from the build if NO_PTHREAD if defined.
+Anyway he proposed an improved patch to fix the build by just removing the files implementing the mechanism from the build if `NO_PTHREADS` if defined, similar to dealing with `NO_UNIX_SOCKETS`.

-  Jeff Hostetler, who had implemented the IPC mechanism, then replied to Peff, that the mechanism is heavily threaded and that there was no point in trying to "fake it" with processes.
-So he agreed with Peff's patch which removes it from the build.
+  Jeff Hostetler, who had implemented the IPC mechanism, then replied to Peff that the mechanism was heavily threaded and that there was no point in trying to "fake it" with processes.
+So he agreed with Peff's patch, which conditionally removes it from the build.

   Peff replied to Jeff asking if he wanted to pick his patch up from there and produce a polished patch before the 2.32.0 release.
 Jeff